-I bet that a lot of times you have to solve something and you think: “I read some that will help me with this problem” but you can’t remember where you saw it and have no way to find it.
+I bet that you have found your self a lot of time thinking: "I read some that will help me with this problem", but you can't remember where you saw it and have no way to find it.

 GitHub to the rescue

 What?
-GitHub? and the answer is big YES.
-You can create a GitHub Repo and use the issues to track what you read, watch, listen online.
+GitHub? and the answer is a big YES.
+You can create a GitHub Repo and use the issues to track what you read, watch, listen to online.

 Use issues to track ideas, enhancements, tasks, or bugs for work on GitHub.

 - Create a GitHub account (but I bet you already have one).
 Mine is: fmontes

 - Create a repo, mine I called: learning-tracking.